ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.lovelace/README.md

 taken from [here](https://community.home-assistant.io/t/midnight-theme/28598/2).

 ## Icons
-Use icons in form `mdi:NAME`, like 'mdi:play-network'.
+Use icons in form `mdi:NAME`, like `mdi:play-network`.
 Names can be taken from here: https://materialdesignicons.com/

 ## Notifications
 You can add notifications via `sendTo` functionality or by writing the state into `lovelace.X.notifications.add`: